Environmental Permits including mobile plant

 Dry cleaners

-Dry cleaners are subject to Local Authority control with regards to their emissions to the air.
+Dry cleaners are subject to Local Authority control in regard to their emissions to the air.
 It is an offence to operate as a dry cleaner using organic solvents without a permit.

 Petrol vapour recovery permit